virsuryaircas/localhostrun-ingress/README.md

 A Kubernetes manager that provides ingress-like functionality using localhost.run tunneling service.
 While not a traditional ingress controller, it acts as an ingress by automatically creating SSH reverse tunnels to expose your Kubernetes services to the internet through localhost.run.

+## 🌍 Use Case

+This project is primarily designed for **development purposes**, especially in scenarios like:

+- **Private Kubernetes clusters**: Easily expose internal services to the outside world with zero configuration.
+- **Quick testing and demos**: Share working URLs instantly without setting up DNS or ingress controllers.

+No public IP?
+No problem — this tool tunnels your services securely and efficiently.

 ## 🚀 Features

 - **Automatic Tunnel Management**: Monitors ingresses and creates SSH tunnels automatically